 Inbound marketing philosophy is all about creating genuinely valuable content for prospects to find as they engage with your brand.
 If your prospects and current customers have questions or concerns, be the person to provide answers (rather than your competitors).

-The inbound methodology is one of the core principles that guided the development of the webinar flywheel.
-Each stage of the flywheel is created with the core idea of sharing your knowledge to help your lead go through each stage of the purchase process, from initial awareness to ongoing brand loyalty.
+The inbound methodology is one of the core principles that guided the development of the webinar cycle.
+Each stage of the cycle is created with the core idea of sharing your knowledge to help your lead go through each stage of the purchase process, from initial awareness to ongoing brand loyalty.

 It’s not enough to share written information if you want your prospects and customers to retain it.
 You need to provide content in multiple formats, on several outlets if you want to be found and have your message retained.